Optimization-based Causal Estimation from Heterogenous Environments: Related work

-The five graphs test different scenarios: (1) independent causes; (2) observed mediator; (3) observed confounder and mediator; (4) observed confounder and unobserved mediator; (5) collider.
+The five graphs test different scenarios: (1) independent causes; (2) observed mediator; (3) observed confounder and mediator; (4) observed confounder and unobserved mediator; (5) unobserved confounding with an omitted common cause.
 The data generation covers the following circumstances: variables except the outcome might be generated from nonlinear models (Case 2, 3); the distribution of the causes of the outcome might shift across environments (Case 1, 4); the variance of the outcome distribution conditional on its causes might vary across environments (Case 3).
 Whether a method can produce accurate estimation in all of these situations reflects its generalizability.
-We evaluate with mean absolute error (MAE) between the estimation $\alphav$ and true coefficients $\betav$.
+We evaluate with the mean absolute error (MAE) between the estimation $\alphav$ and the true coefficients $\betav$.
 We compare \gls{CoCO} with ERM, IRM \citep{arjovsky2019invariant}, V-REx \citep{krueger2020out}, RVP \citep{xie2020risk} and Causal Dantzig \citep{rothenhausler2019causal}.
-The properties and assumptions of these methods are summarized in \Cref{tab:assumptions} in \Cref{sec:summary}.
+The properties and assumptions of these methods are summarized in \Cref{tab:assumptions} in \Cref{sec:summary} for comparison.
+For the algorithms with tuning parameter $\lambda$, we report the best result for IRM with $\lambda \in \{2,20,200\}$, for V-REx and RVP with $\lambda \in \{10, 10^2,10^3,10^4\}$.
+We choose stepsize from $\{0.01, 0.1\}$ that produces the lowest objective for each method.
+For all methods, the algorithm is considered to converge if the mean absolute difference between the parameters in consecutive iterations is less than $10^{-3}$ and the total iterations are over $10^4$. ~\looseness=-1